 Master Pettigrue had concluded his thanksgiving, and was in the act of rising to his feet, when the musical peal of a bell rose up from the sleeping town before us.
 For a minute or more it rose and fell in its sweet, clear cadence.
 Then a second, with a deeper, harsher note, joined in, and then a third, until the air was filled with the merry jangling.
 At the same time a buzz of shouting or huzzaing could be heard, which increased and spread until it swelled into a mighty uproar.
 Lights flashed in the windows, drums beat, and the whole place was astir.
-These sudden signs of rejoicing at the heels of the minister's prayer were seized upon as a happy omen by the superstitious peasants, who set up a glad cry, and pushing onward, were soon within the outskirts of the town.
+These sudden signs of rejoicing coming at the heels of the minister's prayer were seized upon as a happy omen by the superstitious peasants, who set up a glad cry, and pushing onward were soon within the outskirts of the town.

-The footpath and causeway were black with throngs of the towns folk, men, women, and children, all flocking in the same direction.
-Following them we found ourselves in the market-place, where crowds of apprentice lads were piling up fagots for a bonfire, while others were broaching two or three great puncheons of ale.
-The cause of this sudden outbreak of rejoicing was, we learned, that news had just come in that Albemarle's Devonshire militia had partly deserted, and partly been defeated at Axminster that very morning.
+The footpaths and causeway were black with throngs of the townfolk, men, women and children, many of whom were bearing torches and lanterns, all flocking in the same direction.
+Following them we found ourselves in the marketplace, where crowds of apprentice lads were piling up fagots for a bonfire, while others were broaching two or three great puncheons of ale.
+The cause of this sudden outbreak of rejoicing was, we learned, that news had just come in that Albemarle's Devonshire militia had partly deserted and partly been defeated at Axminster that very morning.
 On hearing of our own successful skirmish the joy of the people became more tumultuous than ever.
-They rushed inamongus, pouring blessings on our heads, in their strange burring west-country speech, and embracing our horses as well as ourselves.
-Preparations were soon made for our weary companions.
-A long empty wool warehouse, thickly littered with straw, was put at their disposal, with a tub of ale, and a plentiful supply of cold meats and wheaten bread.
-For my own part we made our way down East Street through the clamorous handshaking crowd to the White Hart Inn, where, after a hasty meal, we were right glad to seek our couches.
+They rushed in among us, pouring blessings on our heads, in their strange burring westcountry speech, and embracing our horses as well as ourselves.
+Preparations were soon made for our weary companions. long empty wool warehouse, thickly littered with straw, was put at their disposal, with a tub of ale, and a plentiful supply of cold meats and wheaten bread.
+For our own part we made our way down East Street through the clamorous handshaking crowd to the White Hart Inn, where, after a hasty meal, we were right glad to seek our couches.
 Late into the night, however, our slumbers were disturbed by the rejoicings of the mob, who, having burned the effigies of Lord Sunderland and of Gregory Alford, Mayor of Lyme, continued to sing west-country songs and Puritan hymns into the small hours of the morning.